lacoperon/Hiver/README.md

 # Hiver

-Hiver is [lacoperon](https://www.github.com/lacoperon "GitHub Profile")'s implementation of an AI for the programming game [Screeps](https://www.screeps.com "Screeps") in **OCaml**, transpiled to **Javascript** through [**Bucklescript**](http://bucklescript.github.io/bucklescript/Manual.html "Bucklescript") (which, by the way, is brilliant.
+Hiver is [lacoperon](https://www.github.com/lacoperon "GitHub Profile")'s implementation of an AI for the programming game [Screeps](https://www.screeps.com "Screeps")in **OCaml**, transpiled to **Javascript** through [**Bucklescript**](http://bucklescript.github.io/bucklescript/Manual.html "Bucklescript") (which, by the way, is brilliant.
 You should check it out!).

-**NOTE**: Implementing my AI in OCaml (when Screeps is a JS-based game) is impractical.
+My rationale behind doing this is that OCaml-transpiled Javascript is (depending on the measure) around 3x faster than regular Javascript.
+The Screeps game imposes CPU limits on players in the game, so execution time is at a premium.
+So, faster scripts --> faster execution --> profit (hopefully).

-And using things like `bs.raw` removes the type-safety that would make OCaml practical and nice.
+### Configuration

-People before me have made the (sensible) choice of settling on TypeScript.
-I wanted to do something more ambitious / weird.
-So, with that disclaimer out of the way, here's what I did (slash am doing).
+Replace `Gruntfile.example.js` with `Gruntfile.js`, in which your Screeps username and password (and branch, if applicable) are filled out correctly.

-To install dependencies, simply run `npm install`, and make sure you've also installed OCaml   (IE `sudo apt-get install ocaml`) beforehand.
+Then, you should be good to go.

-To build from `./src/*.ml` to `./deploy/main.js` (They're bundled together via `webpack`), run `npm run build`.
-To deploy to the screeps server, setup your own Gruntfile.js (based off of my `Gruntfile.example.js`), and then run `grunt screeps`.
+### Installation (for anyone who wants to try this out)

-All `ml` files within `./src` are transpiled by Bucklescript into the `./lib/js/src` directory, and then all of those files are packed (with their dependencies) into a `main.js` file within `./deploy` via `webpack`.
+To install dependencies, simply run `npm install`, and to transpile + package your ml code, run `npm run build`.

-In the future, I'll be adding more functional accessibility between OCaml, via the Bucklescript bindings, and the Screeps API.
+All `ml` files within `./src` are transpiled by Bucklescript into the `./lib/js/src` directory, and then all of those files are packed (with their dependencies) into `./deploy/main.js` by webpack.

-The way I have settled on doing the access thus far (IE using `bs.raw`) is potentially not the most type-safe way to do it (I could use a different method, but that would require documenting every single type within the Screeps API down from global objects like `Game`, and I don't have time for that alone.
-It would also be a massive waste of time if nobody else wants to write their AI in OCaml).
+**Also note**: Functions that don't easily translate into OCaml (or that I wrote in the beginning of my time writing this project) are found in `lib/js/src/supplemental.js`, and these functions are referred to elsewhere (IE in my `ml` files) using the appropriate `[@@bs.send]` syntax described within the Bucklescript manual.

 Quick List of Modules/Tools Used:
   * `grunt`